dxworks/depinder2/README.md

 depinder --version
 ```

+## Configuration
+`Depinder` relies on `GitHub` and `Libraries.io` to get information about packages and known security vulnerabilities.
+In order to call these downstream services, you need to add two environment variables with the corresponding tokens:
+- `GH_TOKEN` should contain a `GitHub` token with the `read:packages` scope.
+- `LIBRARIES_IO_API_KEY` should contain the `Libraries.io` API Key.

 ## Preprocess data
 If you want to run `Depinder` on a project that has not been processed by `Depminer` before,
 you need to run the following command to generate the folder structure: